Logo

 In preparation for the role, Liam Neeson visited the District of Columbia and Springfield, Illinois, where Lincoln lived before being elected, and read Lincoln's personal letters.

-Liam Neeson eventually declined the role, claiming he was "past his sell date" and had grown too old to play Lincoln.
+Liam Neeson eventually declined the role, claiming he was "past his sell date" and had grown too old for the role and was replaced by Daniel Day-Lewis.

 In late 2011, Liam Neeson was cast to play the lead character, a journalist, in a new album recording and arena production of Jeff Wayne's War of the Worlds.